As more and more readers turn to online news and information sources, publishers have become more reliant online subscription revenue and advertising.

 Improved engagement and personalisation then, should mean an increase in the number of pages visited, the length of time they spend on your site and a decrease in bounce rates.

-It’s likely you’re already using an analytics tool (such as Google Analytics) so can monitor and measure changes to these metrics as you start personalising elements of your site.
+It’s likely you’re already using an analytics tool (such as Google Analytics) so can monitor and measure changes to these metrics as you start personalising different elements of your site.

 2. Unsubscribes and churn rates